diya-agrawal1/SignSense-AI/architecture.md

 - Sign-to-text mode
 - Voice-guided lessons
 - Mobile deployment using TensorFlow Lite
+- Restoring the offline training pipeline (landmark extraction, training, export scripts) to this project bundle for full reproducibility of the shipped classifier

 ---

 # 🍕 Summary

-SignSense AI follows a modular, offline-first architecture where every stage of the AI pipeline—from hand detection to gesture recognition and feedback—runs entirely within the browser.
+SignSense AI follows a modular, offline-first architecture where every stage of the AI pipeline — from hand detection to gesture recognition to feedback phrasing — runs entirely within the browser.

 This design provides a responsive user experience while preserving privacy, making it well suited for educational applications that require real-time interaction without cloud dependency.